Niger entry requirements for Japan passport holders

 May be checked

 Japanese passport holders need a visa to enter Niger.
-You must arrange this before you travel — there are no visa-on-arrival or e-visa options for Japanese citizens as of 2026.
-Start the process at least 4 weeks before your trip.
+You must arrange this before you travel, as there is no visa-on-arrival option for Japanese citizens.
+Apply through the Nigerien embassy or consulate well in advance.

 Entry requirements